The Goats: History

 The group recorded on Columbia Records / Ruffhouse Records, and their first album, Tricks of the Shade (1992), has been called one of the best Philadelphia albums of all time.

 They released two studio albums.
 Tricks of the Shade (1992) was produced by OaTie Kato and producer Joe "the Butcher" Nicolo) and released by Ruffhouse Records.
 It peaked at No. 58 in the UK Albums Chart in August 1994.
 Their follow-up album was No Goats, No Glory (1994), released by Columbia Records.

 The Goats toured with Urge Overkill, Dog Eat Dog, Cypress Hill, Public Enemy, Beastie Boys and Luscious Jackson.

 In 1994, OaTie Kato departed The Goats, reportedly because he missed a plane flight to a tour date.
-He was replaced by vocalist and drummer Derek "D'Recka" Pierce. later projects have included working alongside his brother directing and writing the 2007 film, The Orange Thief, which won a number of festival circuit awards, and founding the group Jimmy Luxury in 2009 which was signed to Sony Records.
+He was replaced by vocalist and drummer Derek "D'Recka" Pierce.
+Later projects have included working alongside his brother directing and writing the 2007 film, The Orange Thief, which won a number of festival circuit awards, and founding the group Jimmy Luxury in 2009 which was signed to Sony Records.
 He has since left the music business and now holds seminars on the use of Bitcoin and various other topics such as climate change.
 Swayzack would cease all musical activity after the band broke up.
-Remaining member Madd continued to perform and produce music until the early 2000s, first with the Goats spin-off group Incognegro and later with Black Landlord.
+Remaining member Madd continues to perform and produce music, first with the Goats spin-off group Incognegro and later with Black Landlord and SPK.